 Python uses the def keyword to define functions, followed by the function name and parameters.

-Loops and Iteration: Both PHP and Python support for and while loops.
+Loops and Iteration: Both PHP and Python support for for and while loops.
 PHP has additional looping structures like foreach, ideal for iterating over arrays.
-In contrast, Python’s for loop is simple and versatile, especially when used with functions like range() and list comprehensions, which makes iteration concise and efficient.
+In contrast, Python’s for loop is simple and versatile, especially when used with functions like range() and list comprehensions, which make iteration concise and efficient.

 PHP vs Python: Data Types and Data Structures